piglei/django-qiniu/README.rst

         qiniu_file = QiNiuFileField(upload_to=qiniu_key_maker_file, null=True)
         qiniu_image = QiNiuImageField(upload_to=qiniu_key_maker_image, null=True)

-QiniuFileField's init method uses these parameters:
+QiniuFileField's __init__ method receives some parameters:

-- upload_to, a function to generate qiniu key, see upper codes.
+- **upload_to**, a function to generate qiniu file key.
-- upload_bucket, bucket_name, if not given, will use settings.QINIU_BUCKET_DEFAULT as default.
+- **upload_bucket**, bucket_name, if not given, will use settings.QINIU_BUCKET_DEFAULT as default.
-- domain, your qiniu static domain ,if not givin, will use ('%s.qiniudn.com' % upload_bucket) as default.
+- **domain**, your customized qiniu static domain, will use ('%s.qiniudn.com' % upload_bucket)
+  as default if not given.

 QiniuImageField is a subclass of QiniuFileField and designed to store especially image files.

 2. Save your uploaded file in views.py
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

+Save your uploaded file to qiniu server is very simple:

 ::

     f = request.FILES['file']
     obj = Photo()
     obj.qiniu_file = f
-    # Calling save method will upload this file to qiniu server
+    # Calling save method will upload this file to qiniu server and requires network
+    # connection
     obj.save()

 How to use saved qiniu instance?